leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ## Fitting the Pieces

-We have gone through a whole adventure
+We have gone through a lot with multiple scraping techniques and how the harvest could be stored.
+Alongside some light has been shed on how to structure python code to efficiently

+have been shed light on